jistjoalal/recurtodo/README.md

-# RecurTodo
+# Do _, Due _.
-A simple todolist app for recurring todos.
+A simple todolist app for recurring todos with a stupid name.
 Add a todo w/ how often it needs doing.
 Press complete to reset the "timer".